AirTag Hardware Options

 Cost comparison across form factors

-At fleet scale, the Extended Battery Case often works out cheaper over 5 years than the Standard AirTag due to eliminated battery-swap labor cost.
-For 200 outdoor AirTags, eliminating 200 annual battery swaps saves significant maintenance time.
+At fleet scale, the Extended Battery Case often works out cheaper over 5 years than the Standard due to eliminated battery-swap labor cost — for 200 outdoor tags, eliminating 200 annual battery swaps saves significant maintenance time.
+Service pricing is tier-based on total tag count, so the form-factor mix does not change the monthly service rate.
+See /#pricing for the live volume tiers and annual discount.

 Battery chemistry differences